sferik/twitter-ruby/README.md

 * `#profile_image_url`
 * `#profile_image_url_https`

-These attributes can be accessed through the `#user` method.
+These attributes can be accessed on the `Twitter::User` object, returned through the `#user` method.

 ### Null Objects
 In version 4, methods you would expect to return a `Twitter` object would return `nil` if that object was missing.
-This may have resulted in errors like
+This may have resulted in a `NoMethodError`.
-this:

-    NoMethodError: undefined method for nil:NilClass

 To prevent such errors, you may have introduced checks for the truthiness of the response, for example:

 ```ruby
 status = Twitter.status(55709764298092545)